GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

      src="https://developers.google.com/web/fundamentals/app-install-banners/images/install-promo/sign-up.png">

 These pages are usually only viewed by engaged users, where the value proposition of your PWA has already been established.
-There’s also often not a lot of other useful content to place on these pages.
-As a result, it’s less disruptive to make a larger call-to-action as long as it’s not in the way.
+There's also often not a lot of other useful content to place on these pages.
+As a result, it's less disruptive to make a larger call-to-action as long as it's not in the way.

 Make sure you:

-* Avoid disrupting the user’s journey inside the sign up form.
-If it’s a multi-step process, you might want to wait until the user has completed the journey.
+* Avoid disrupting the user's journey inside the sign up form.
+If it's a multi-step process, you might want to wait until the user has completed the journey.
 * Promote features most relevant to a signed up user.